CalumDarroch/robot_hoover_technical_exercise/README.md

 ```
 As a user,
-So that my Roomba can navigate a room,
+So that my hoover can navigate a room,
 I want to be able to input the size of the room.
 ```
 ```
 As a user,
-So that my Roomba can complete its journey as planned,
+So that my hoover can complete its journey as planned,
 I need the room size to be saved after being set.
 ```
 ```
 As a user,
-So that my Roomba can navigate successfully,
+So that my hoover can navigate successfully,
 I need it to record its initial position.
 ```
 At this point I reached my first edge case: what if the start position is not within the bounds of the room?
 This will need to be tackled.
 So:
 ```
 As a user,
-So that my Roomba doesn't get confused,
+So that my hoover doesn't get confused,
 I will need to make sure that it can't start outside the room.
 ```